yuzhou42/multi-robot_web_user_interface/README.md

 ```

-### 4. Usage
+### 3. Usage

-#### 1. Run UI launch file on the onboard PC
+- Run UI launch file on the onboard PC
 ```
 $ roslaunch your_packages ui.launch
 (e.g. $ roslaunch ddrone_task_manager ddrone_ui.launch)

 ```

-#### 2. Access UI web page on local ground station
+- Access UI web page on local ground station From Vscode

-- Access From Vscode

-  - Open your workspace with Vscode
-  - Right click index.html in your Vscode
-  - Click "Open with Live Server" and then the web will show up in your browser
+  Open your workspace with Vscode; Right click index.html in your Vscode; Click "Open with Live Server" and then the web will show up in your browser

 # Tutorials and useful websites